Skip to content

 • Data tables and comparison charts where applicable

-• Author attribution with credentials (their Head of Product Research, with LinkedIn profile linked)
+• Author attribution with credentials (their Head of Creator Success, with LinkedIn profile linked)

 • FAQ section with 3 to 5 related questions and FAQ schema